Flat feet: Children

-Flat feet of a child are usually expected to develop into high or proper arches, as shown by feet of the mother.
+Flat feet in children (left footprint) normally develop into normal high arches (right footprint).

-Studies have shown flat feet are a common occurrence in children and adolescents.
+Flat feet are a common occurrence in children and adolescents.
 The human arch develops in infancy and early childhood as part of normal muscle, tendon, ligament and bone growth.
 Flat arches in children usually become high arches as the child progresses through adolescence and into adulthood.

 Children with flat feet are at a higher risk of developing knee, hip, and back pain.
 A 2007 randomized controlled trial found no evidence for the efficacy of treatment of flat feet in children either from expensive prescribed orthotics (i.e. shoe inserts) or less expensive over-the-counter orthotics.
 As a symptom itself, flat feet usually accompany genetic musculoskeletal conditions such as dyspraxia, ligamentous laxity or hypermobility.

 Diagnosis

-Since children are unlikely to suspect or identify flat feet on their own, it is important for adult caregivers to check on this themselves.
-Besides visual inspection of feet and of the treadwear pattern on shoe soles, caregivers should notice when a child's gait is abnormal, or the child seems to be in pain from walking.
-Children who complain about calf muscle pains, arch pain, or any other pains around the foot area may be developing or have developed flat feet.
-A systematic review and meta-analysis study by Xu, et.al., found that urban sedentary boys, aged 6–9, were frequently diagnosed with flatfeet.
-The researchers also explored and listed additional risk factors that played a role in diagnosing flatfeet.